fishjam-dev/membrane_rtc_engine/membrane_rtc_engine/README.md

 ## Developing

-To test an Endpoint, navigate to its directory and run `mix test`.

 To make development a little easier, we have added several tasks:
 - `mix test.all`, which runs unit tests from the engine, unit tests from each endpoint, and endpoint integration tests,
 - `mix test.webrtc.integration`, which runs WebRTC Endpoint integration tests (present [here](https://github.com/jellyfish-dev/membrane_rtc_engine/tree/master/membrane_rtc_engine_webrtc/integration_test/test_videoroom)).

-Alternatively, you can use convenience aliases from the root of the Engine repo:
-`mix test.webrtc`, `mix test.hls`, `mix test.rtsp` and `mix test.integration`.
+- To test a given Endpoint, you can use the following aliases: `mix test.webrtc`, `mix test.hls`, `mix test.rtsp` and `mix test.integration`.

-Or, to run all four of the above commands as well as the engine tests, use the alias `mix test.all` from the root of the Engine repo.

 ## Copyright and License